richasingh311018/ai-energy-monitoring-system/README.md

 ## 📌 Project Overview

-Energy-intensive industrial processes require continuous monitoring of electricity and energy consumption.
+Energy-intensive industrial processes require continuous monitoring of electricity and energy consumption

 Traditional monitoring systems often provide raw consumption data but do not provide:-